adventure travel & photography

 We had a wonderful day with this lovely family.
 I began making plans for longer hikes in the Zagros Mountains.
 The local guide informed us that people usually hike from camp to camp through the mountains for three or four days, spending the night with the nomads to experience their way of life.

-We usually have one or two small groups (max 7/8 participants) per year travelling to Iran.
+We usually have one or two small groups (max 7/8 participants) per year traveling to Iran.
 If you are interested in joining a group setting out from Europe, please drop me a line.
 We will provide more information, like dates, a program, and other details.